 - When sunlight strikes an opaque object or material, it can be reflected or absorbed.

-- If light is reflected it bounces off at the same wavelength.
+- If the light is reflected it bounces off at the same wavelength.

-- 54% is already heat (infrared) before it reaches the earth’s atmosphere.
+- 54% is already heat (infrared wavelengths of light) before it reaches the earth’s surface.

 - 45% is visible light.